foundry-vtt-community/wiki.js/development/api/document/active-effect.md

 - The `key` property uses dot notation for nested properties, e.g. `system.attributes.strength.value`
 - The `value` property is intelligently handled by the target properties corresponding `DataField` instance, if available
-- The `mode` property can be one of six values, 0-6.
+- The `mode` property can be one of six [values](https://foundryvtt.com/api/v12/enums/foundry.CONST.ACTIVE_EFFECT_MODES.html), 0-6.
 They correspond to:

-  0. Special
+  0. Custom, see [applyActiveEffect Hook](https://foundryvtt.wiki/en/development/api/document/active-effect#applyactiveeffect-hook) below on this page.
   1. Multiply
   2. Add
   3. Downgrade